 Chuchitos a cheap, filling street breakfast, also available for lunch, but most commonly around dinnertime.
 We recommend the chuchitos sold near La Merced, on the corner of 1a Calle Poniente and 6a Avenida Norte.

-This dish is a regional specialty that has become a national dish.
+No Guatemalan dish is more emblematic of the country than pepián.
+This dish, once a regional specialty, has become a national dish.
 This spicy and slightly bitter stew is a fusion between Maya and Spanish cuisine.
-What gives this stew its characteristic flavor are the toasted pumpkin seeds (called pepitoria), tomatoes and guisquil (a type of squash).
+What gives pepián its characteristic flavor are the toasted pumpkin seeds (known as pepitoria), tomatoes and guisquil (a type of squash).
 It also contains corn, carrot, potatoes and other vegetables and the meat in it can be chicken, pork or beef, though there are versions with combinations of two or more meats.

 This stew is available from the most humble of restaurants to the fanciest, and often offered as the meal of the day special.
 We recommend Rincón Tipico and El Portón, both authentic, inexpensive, and within a half-block, from each other (3a Avenida Sur & 6a Calle Oriente) though you may find a version that you like elsewhere.

 Jocon is another traditional sauce – also a national dish, made from green tomatillo sauce, heavy on cilantro, and thickened with sesame seeds.
-Usually accompanied with chicken and white rice.
+It’s usually accompanied by chicken and white rice.

-This pig head stew is one of those dishes that might take some time to get used to.
+This pig head stew is one of those dishes that might take some time to get used to – local old-timers love it.
 It’s fine, as long as you’re not overthinking about the bits of pig’s heart, tongue, ears, kidney, brain, and liver you’re eating.
 Usually accompanied with white rice.
 If you can get past the squeamishness, it’s a tasty stew worth eating.

 Chiles Rellenos (CHEE-leh re-YEH-no)